 Or maybe All Hallows has changed more than expected.

 Sometimes I no longer recognize my favorite night of the year.

 I’m not against sexy things.
-I’m a guy like any other, and I appreciate a scantily-clad beauty as much as any man alive.
+I’m a guy like any other.
 But I’m glad my son (and the other neighborhood kids) aren’t caught up in what adults have made of Halloween.
 In fact, the thing we adults celebrate isn’t really Halloween anymore.
 It’s cosplay.
 It’s something other than what it was.
 It’s undefinable…and in some ways bizarre.

 It’s pointless for me to rebel against what Halloween has become.

 But I’ll allow myself to long for what it once was.

 Long ago, All Hallows was meant to be a glorious, frightening thing.
 A day for driving demons and witches back into the dark.
 A night to celebrate the harvest, the end of summer’s warmth, and the arrival of a long, cold, and dangerous winter.